Analyzing the gamma-ray activity of neutrino emitter candidates: comparing TXS 0506+056 with other blazars: Source selection from the Fermi-LAT catalogs

 \subsection{TXS 0506+056}

 TXS 0506+056 is a bright BL Lac type blazar, located at RA = $77.35^{\circ}$ and Dec. = $5.69^{\circ}$ (see Fig.~\ref{fig:Skympap-blazars-sample}).
-With a reported redshift of z=0.3365$\pm$ 0.0010~\citep{Paiano18}, it is the the most probable counterpart of the IceCube EHE neutrino event IC170922A~\citep{Kopper17}.
-This blazar is found to have a synchrotron peak $(\nu^{S}_{peak})$ value below $10^{15}$Hz (see Fig.~\ref{fig:nupeak-lum}) therefore classifiable between intermediate-frequency and high-frequency peaked blazar (IBL/HBL) as reported in~\citep{2018MNRAS.480..192P}.
+With a reported redshift of z=0.3365$\pm$ 0.0010~\citep{Paiano18}, it is the the most probable counterpart of the IceCube EHE neutrino event IC-170922A~\citep{Kopper17}; spatially separated by $0.09^{\circ}$ from the reconstructed EHE event, within the $90\%$ containment region (event RA $77.43^{+0.95}_{-0.65}$ and Dec $5.72^{+0.50}_{-0.30}$).
+This blazar is found to have a synchrotron peak $(\nu^{S}_{peak})$ value below $10^{15}$ Hz (see Fig.~\ref{fig:nupeak-lum}) therefore classifiable between intermediate-frequency and high-frequency peaked blazar (IBL/HBL) as reported in~\citep{2018MNRAS.480..192P,2018ApJ-Murase}.
 The optical spectrum is typical of a Seyfert II galaxy~\citep{Paiano18} and supermassive black hole (SMBH) at the center with mass $M_{BH}\approx 3\times 10^{8}M_{\odot}$~\citep{Paiano18}.
+Recent studies have hinted that this blazar could be an FSRQ, masquerading as a BL Lac~\citep{10.1093/mnrasl/slz011}.